insight-decentralized-consensus-lab/ICON-P-Rep-Node/README.md

 Normally you only need to set `AWS_DEFAULT_PROFILE=xxx` to get into credentials but in terragrunt you also need to set `AWS_PROFILE=xxx` to get it to recogize the profile in `~/.aws/credentials`.

+### EIP Migration

+You can migrate the EIP if you need between accounts based on [this](https://forums.aws.amazon.com/thread.jspa?messageID=891493&#891493).

+You can also switch an ALB to use an EIP based on [this](https://www.terraform.io/docs/providers/aws/r/lb.html#specifying-elastic-ips).